 An important factor in treatment that takes the entire person into account is that therapists and doctors understand how any addiction or drug use may impact medical treatments.
 They can work specifically with patients to ensure mental health medication regimes align with sobriety goals.

-Reach Out for Help Today
+Reach Out to FHE Health for Help Today

 Whether you’re experiencing mental health symptoms or struggling with addiction — or both — timely treatment can help pave the road to recovery.
-Contact FHE Health today to learn more about treatment options for BPD, bipolar disorder and addiction.
+Contact FHE Health today to learn more about treatment options for BPD, bipolar disorder, and addiction.